Evaluating Complex Queries on Streaming Graphs: Experimental Analysis

 \subsubsection{Workloads}

-To the best of our knowledge, no current benchmark exists featuring RQ for graph databases.
-The existing benchmarks are limited to UCRPQ, thus not reaching the full expressivity of RQ even for static graphs.
-Although there exist specialized streaming RDF benchmarks such as LSBench \cite{lsbench-code} and Stream WatDiv ~\cite{gao:2018aa}, they only focus on SPARQL v1.0 (thus not even including simple RPQs), and their workloads do not contain any recursive queries.
-Hence, we formulate a set streaming graph queries from existing UCRPQ-based workloads as follows: we first collect a set of query graphs in the form of UCRPQ from previously published benchmarks and studies \cite{yakovets2016query, bonifati2019navigating, Pacaci_2020, sigmod15_erling:2015, bagan2016gmark}, and we compose a set of complex graph patterns from this collection by applying a Kleene star over each graph pattern.
-Table \ref{tab:query_shapes} lists the set of graph patterns of increasing expressivity (from RPQ to complex RQ with complex graph patterns) that we use to define streaming graph queries. $Q_1 - Q_4$ correspond to commonly used RPQ in existing studies \cite{yakovets2016query, bonifati2019navigating, Pacaci_2020}, and we use those to test our \textsf{PATH} operator. $Q_5$ \& $Q6$ are CRPQ-based complex graph patterns based on LDBC SNB queries \textsf{IS7} and \textsf{IC7} \cite{sigmod15_erling:2015}.
-For instance, $Q_6$ -- LDBC SNB query \textsf{IC7} -- with edge labels \textsf{knows}, \textsf{likes} and \textsf{hasCreator} asks for \textsf{recent liker}s of person's messages that are connected by a path of friends. $Q_7$ \& $Q_8$ -- Examples \ref{ex:alert} \& \ref{ex:covid}, respectively -- are the most expressive RQ-based complex graph patterns that we construct to demonstrate the abilities of our proposed SGA to unify subgraph pattern and path navigation queries in a structured manner and to treat paths as first-class citizens.
-For instance, $Q_7$ defines a path query over the complex graph pattern of $Q_6$; it finds arbitrary length paths where users are connected by the \textsf{recent liker} pattern.
-Note that this query cannot be expressed in existing graph query languages such as Cypher and SPARQL (thus it cannot be evaluated on static graphs by corresponding offline engines without additional processing).
-Finally, for each dataset, we instantiate the query workload from these graph patterns by choosing appropriate bindings, i.e., edge labels, for each query edge and by setting the duration of time-based sliding windows $\mathcal{W}_{\mathcal{T}}$ based on characteristics of the particular streaming graph used.
+To the best of our knowledge, no current benchmark exists featuring RQ for graph DBMSs.
+The existing benchmarks are limited to UCRPQ, thus not capturing the full expressivity of RQ even for static graphs.
+Streaming RDF benchmarks such as LSBench (\url{https://code.google.com/archive/p/lsbench/}) and Stream WatDiv ~\cite{gao:2018aa} only focus on SPARQL v1.0 (thus not even including simple RPQs), and their workloads do not contain any recursive queries.
+Hence, we formulate a set SGQ from existing UCRPQ-based workloads as follows: we collect a set of graph patterns in the form of UCRPQ from existing benchmarks and studies \cite{yakovets2016query, bonifati2019navigating, Pacaci_2020, sigmod15_erling:2015, bagan2016gmark}, and we compose a set of complex graph patterns from those by applying a Kleene star over each graph pattern.
+Table \ref{tab:query_shapes} lists the set of graph patterns of increasing expressivity (from RPQ to complex RQ with complex graph patterns) that we use to define streaming graph queries. $Q_1 - Q_4$ are commonly used RPQs in existing studies \cite{yakovets2016query, bonifati2019navigating, Pacaci_2020}, and we use those to test our \textsf{ PATH} operator. $Q_5$ \& $Q_6$ are CRPQ-based complex graph patterns based on SNB queries \textsf{ IS7} and \textsf{ IC7} \cite{sigmod15_erling:2015}.
+For instance, $Q_6$ -- \textsf{ IC7} of SNB -- with edge labels \textsf{ knows}, \textsf{ likes} and \textsf{ hasCreator} asks for \textsf{ recent liker}s of a person's messages that are also connected by a path of friends. $Q_7$ -- Ex. \ref{ex:alert} -- is the most expressive RQ-based complex graph patterns we use to demonstrate the abilities of the proposed SGA to unify subgraph pattern and path navigation queries in a structured manner and to treat paths as first-class citizens.
+It defines a path query over the complex graph pattern of $Q_6$; it finds arbitrary length paths where users are connected by the \textsf{ recentLiker} pattern.
+Note that this query cannot be expressed in existing graph query languages such as Cypher and SPARQL.
+Finally, for each dataset, we instantiate the query workload from these graph patterns by choosing appropriate predicates, i.e., edge labels, for each query edge and by setting the duration of time-based sliding windows $\mathcal{W}_{\mathcal{T}}$ as described above.